File a Complaint Against a St Louis Metropolitan Police Officer

 Be prepared to provide the following information to complete the JCCF:

 Written documentation of the events that led up to the complaint.
 Include the following details:

-A two-part video created by STL TV is available to show how to file a complaint with the Civilian Oversight Board, as well as how complaints are reviewed and investigated.
+A two-part video created by STL TV shows how to file a complaint with the Civilian Oversight Board (COB), as well as how complaints are reviewed and investigated.

-Step 1: Download the Joint Civilian Complaint Form (JCCF)
+Step 1: Download or pick up the Joint Civilian Complaint Form (JCCF)

 - South Patrol 3157 Sublette St. Louis, MO 63139

 - Central Patrol 919 North Jefferson St. Louis, MO 63106